Tune Group

 Tune Group Sdn Bhd (or Tune Group Sendirian Berhad, meaning 'private limited') is a leisure and entertainment corporation founded by the Malaysian entrepreneurs Tony Fernandes and Kamarudin Meranun.
-Tune Group's mission is to provide affordability and accessibility to leisure activities and entertainment, primarily in Asian markets.
-It does this via its airline, hotel, telecommunication, financial services, sports, media and creative industries subsidiaries.
+It has airline, hotel, telecommunication, financial services, sports, media and creative industries subsidiaries.
 Its subsidiaries include: budget airline AirAsia; Caterham Group, a motor engine-based technology company, through which it formerly owned the Caterham F1 Team; and Queens Park Rangers, an English football club.
 Tune Group was the official shirt sponsor of FA match officials until 2013.

-Business
+History

 Tune was founded in late 2001 with the purchase of AirAsia by Tune Air Sdn Bhd on 2 December 2001.
 In 2013, Tune Group expanded its low budget hotel business (Tune Hotels) in Australia.

 In 2018, Tune Hotels are no longer managed by Tune Group and currently under the management of Ormond Group.